Arm wrestling: Contemporary era

 In the early 2020s, arm wrestling experienced a resurgence in popularity, partly due to widespread lockdowns during the COVID-19 pandemic.
 The rise of digital platforms played a major role, with athletes like Devon Larratt and Levan Saginashvili attracting millions of viewers through YouTube and social media.

-Social media continues to be a driving force behind the sport’s growth, and there is now a growing movement to have arm wrestling included in the Olympic Games.
+Social media continues to be a driving force behind the sport's growth, with additional interest generated by established professional athletes crossing over from other disciplines to train for and compete in arm wrestling events.
+There is a growing movement to have arm wrestling included in the Olympic Games.
 In popular culture, arm wrestling remains a symbolic contest of physical dominance, often representing strength, toughness, and personal resolve between two individuals.

-Organization
+Competitive structure

 Most competitive arm wrestling governing bodies align on general principles within their rule sets, although there may be slight variations.
 Since there is no central governing body, rule sets must be agreed to prior to a tournament or match.
 Organized arm wrestling competitions are typically arranged in either tournament or supermatch format.

 A tournament usually involves successive rounds of a single match (or "pull") between any two opponents and a large number of total participants.
 Most tournaments are double-elimination, meaning two losses will eliminate a competitor from the tournament.
-As with other combat sports in which body weight is recognized to play a significant role in victory, arm wrestling tournaments are usually divided along weight classes as well as left and right-handed divisions.
+As with other strength sports in which body weight is recognized to play a significant role in victory, arm wrestling tournaments are usually divided along weight classes as well as left and right-handed divisions.

 A "supermatch" usually involves a best three out of five matches, or best of four out of either six or seven matches between two specific athletes, with short rest periods between consecutive matches.
-The supermatch format is usually reserved for more experienced and high-level pullers, and is analogous to a traditional bout in other combat sports.
+The supermatch format is usually reserved for more experienced and high-level pullers.
 Supermatch format varies depending on the rule set utilized by the organizing body.

-Governing organizations include the International Federation of Armwrestling (IFA), the World Armwrestling Federation (WAF), the World Armwrestling League (WAL), East vs West, and the Pro Panja League.
+Recreational (not organized) arm wrestling typically adheres to the most fundamental principles, often taking place on any available flat surface, with the competitors either sitting or standing, and without specialized equipment or referees.
+Recreational matches run a higher risk of injury than competitive matches, as they do not follow weight or skill class requirements, do not take place on surfaces with standard positions or dimensions, and may take place between individuals of significantly different size, strength and skill levels.
+"Sit-down" arm wrestling, where competitors are seated at a table instead of standing, is a variant of arm wrestling that is more common in a recreational setting.